4ahmnm1920-interaction/inclass-calculator-cs-marminger/README.md

 (if used Fonts, Sounds, Music, Graphics, Materials, Code etc.)

 ### Project state:
-incl. progress in percent
+85%
+Pythagoras in progress
+return type in progress

 ### Limitations:

 ### Lessons Learned:

-Copyright by you :)
+a lot! :)